MCC has released plans for the first major phase of its redevelopment of Lord’s – an innovative replacement for the Warner Stand.

 “Working with MCC on the development of the ‘Home of Cricket’ is an enormous privilege for Populous.
 The design for this new stand provides high quality seating and premium facilities, with sustainability and inclusive access at the heart of the proposal.
 This is an important first step of the Masterplan, which will retain the unrivalled heritage and history of Lord’s, and ensure that it remains the world’s finest cricket ground.
 The architecture of each stand at Lord’s is a clear expression of the period in which it was built.
 Our design for the redevelopment of the Warner Stand continues this great tradition.”

 The planning application for the new stand – which will increase the overall capacity from around 2,800 to around 2,900 – was submitted to Westminster City Council on Friday 29th November.
-If planning approval is granted and MCC Members subsequently give their approval, the new stand will become the first Members’ stand to be built at the Ground since the
+If planning approval is granted and MCC Members subsequently give their approval, the new stand will become the first Members’ stand to be built at the Ground since the Tavern Stand in 1967.

 – Ends –